-Here are seven Google SEO trends for 2020.
+Here are seven Google SEO trends to watch for in 2022.

 The SEO landscape is constantly changing.
 That means that if you want to stay at the top of the search results, you need to know what the driving forces are in SEO.

 One of the biggest Google SEO trends for 2020 is featured snippets.

 Featured snippets became a big part of SEO strategy in 2019.
 They currently get about 8.6% of Page #1 clicks.
 And it seems they steal those clicks from Position #1: